-2 Recent research has considered the role of school-based mental health services in students' academic outcomes.
-Reback (2010) uses cross-state differences in school-based mental health counseling to show a positive relationship between service provision and students' test score gains.
+- 2 Reback (2010) uses cross-state differences in school-based mental health counseling to show a positive relationship between service provision and students' test score gains.
 Carrell and Hoekstra (2014) use within-school variation in number of counselors to show that increased access to counseling improves academic achievement, at least for boys.
 More research attention could be paid to how school-based services to address reproductive health or substance abuse predict academic outcomes.
-Add Health provides measures of these types of services as well; because these services are different in character from preventive/physical health services and presumably are aimed at students engaged in specific types of risky behaviors rather than students more broadly, I do not focus on them in this study.

-3 Properly weighting both school and student data is essential in adjusting for Add Health's complex survey sampling design.
-For details, see Chantala 2006.

-4 I exclude from the sample two schools that are indicated as special education schools as well as the single boarding school, as such schools present both unusual educational environments and in the latter case, a highly unusual need for campus-based services.

-5 The specific other health services measured in Add Health are emotional counseling, drug and alcohol awareness and abuse programs, rape counseling, physical violence programs, family planning counseling and services, STD treatment, and prenatal/postpartum healthcare.
+Although Add Health provides measures of these types of services, I do not focus on them in this study because they are different in character from routine health services and presumably are aimed at students engaged in specific types of risky behaviors. - 3 Properly weighting both school and student data is essential in adjusting for Add Health's complex survey sampling design.
+For details, see Chantala 2006. - 4 I exclude from the sample two schools that are indicated as special education schools as well as the single boarding school, as such schools present both unusual educational environments and in the latter case, a highly unusual need for campus-based services. - 5 The specific other health services measured in Add Health are emotional counseling, drug and alcohol awareness and abuse programs, rape counseling, physical violence programs, family planning counseling and services, STD treatment, and prenatal/postpartum healthcare. - 6 Of concern, these measures of the school's academic environment could be endogenous to school-level services-a product of health service provision themselves.
+Results reported here are robust to excluding these variables from the model.